nuster1128/RecBole-MetaRec-Doc/docs/source/index.rst

 - We extend :attr:`MetaDataLoader` from :attr:`AbstractDataLoader` to transform dataset into task form.
 - We extend :attr:`MetaRecommender` from :attr:`AbstractRecommender` to provide a base recommender for implementing meta learning model.
 - We extend :attr:`MetaTrainer` from  :attr:`Trainer` to provide a base trainer for implementing meta learning training process.
+- We extend :attr:`MetaCollector` from :attr:`Collector` to collect data for evaluation in meta learning circumstance.
 - We implement :attr:`MetaUtils` with some useful toolkits for meta learning.

 Therefore, researches can: